kuanchoulai10/dcard-hw/README.md

 !!! abstract

-    ```shell
+    ```
     $ tree
     .
+    ├── requirements.txt: A list of required Python packages and their versions.
+    ├── preprocessing.py: A shared utility script for database connections, preprocessing, and other common functions.
+    ├── training.py: A utility script for training the model.
-    ├── eda_evaluation.ipynb: A Jupyter notebook used for generating visualizations.
+    ├── predict.py: A utility script for making predictions.
     ├── outputs
     │   ├── best_model.h5: The best model obtained after training.
     │   ├── cv_results.csv: Cross-validation results.
-    │   └── output.csv: Prediction results for the public dataset.
+    │   └── output.csv: Prediction results for the public testing dataset.
-    ├── predict.py: A utility script for making predictions.
-    ├── preprocessing.py: A shared utility script for database connections, preprocessing, and other common functions.
-    ├── requirements.txt: A list of required Python packages and their versions.
-    └── training.py: A utility script for training the model.
+    └── eda_evaluation.ipynb: A Jupyter notebook used for generating visualizations.
     ```

     The training dataset includes articles spanning from April 1, 2019, to the end of October 2019, covering approximately seven months.
 The dataset contains around 793,000 articles, of which about 2.32% (approximately 18,000 articles) are classified as popular.
 Through exploratory data analysis, we observed high correlations among variables.
 Additionally, the timing of article publication significantly influences the proportion of popular articles and the total number of likes within the first 36 hours of posting.